 Key differences might exist in various compiler flags and library files.
 Keep this in mind when working through this course.

-What you might not know is that an increasing number of C++ programmers have folded up the traditional C-style programming of yesterday and instead have began to use modern C++.
+What you might not know is that an increasing number of C++ programmers have folded up the traditional C-style programming of yesterday and instead have begun to use modern C++.

 - C with Classes,

 - and then the many subsequent enhancements.

 Because of this heritage, C++ is often referred to as a multi-paradigm programming language.